-We refer the nominator and supporters' Stage 2 statements to the independent referees with relevant expertise to seek their professional opinions on the claims made in the application.
-The committee will approach an alternative independent referee for further confirmation of the nominee's achievements.
+We refer the nominator and supporters' Stage 2 statements to the independent referees with relevant expertise who have agreed to provide their informed opinions on the claims made in the application.
+The Science Prizes Committee will approach an alternative independent referee to seek further confirmation of the nominee's achievements.

-In Stage 2, the committee will assess eligible applications for the shortlisted nominees against the assessment criteria, compare them to other eligible Stage 2 nominations and recommend prize recipients.
-The committee will only recommend one individual or one team for each Science Prize. category.
+In Stage 2, the Science Prizes Committee will assess eligible applications for the shortlisted nominees against the assessment criteria, compare them to other eligible Stage 2 nominations and recommend prize recipients.
+The Science Prizes Committee will only recommend one individual or one team for each Science Prize. category.

-The committee may re-assign nominations between the Science Prizes, subject to meeting eligibility criteria and confirmation from the Program Delegate.
+The Science Prizes Committee may re-assign nominations between the Science Prizes, subject to meeting eligibility criteria and confirmation from the Program Delegate.

-The committee will be gender balanced, consistent with the gender diversity target on Australian Government boards.
-The committee must undertake compulsory implicit bias training before reviewing applications.
-The committee may also seek additional advice from independent technical experts.
+The Science Prizes Committee will be gender balanced, consistent with the gender diversity target on Australian Government boards.
+The Science Prizes Committee must undertake compulsory implicit bias training before reviewing applications.
+The Science Prizes Committee may also seek additional advice from independent technical experts.